 Recent developments affecting the press push us to the fear that some highly placed people may now be taking advantage of the present crisis in the country to settle scores with journalists who had tried to bark too loud.
 This is where we call for government’s restraint.
 As a nation that has had so much in its credit we cannot afford with our own hands paint our image black.

 Like the Head of State said his New Year message, like all endearvours our experience is not perfect.
 We should therefore listen to each other.
 We should remain open to constructive ideas.
 This we agree with whole heartedly.
-But what we believe is that there are other rational means of dealing with Journalists arrest in cameroon who skip the limits of their ethics and this is where the communications Council comes in very favourably.
+But what we believe is that there are other rational means of dealing with who skip the limits of their ethics and this is where the communications Council comes in very favourably.
 Such should be grilled through a modest judicial process after thorough investigation to avoid witch hunting.